 Unfortunately, if you want to climb the Statue, you are pretty much out of luck.
-Crown upgrades are not available and pedestal upgrades are on a first come first served basis.
-But if they sell out beforehand online, which the normally do then they will not be available.
+Crown upgrades are not available and pedestal upgrades are on a first-come-first-served basis.
+But if they sell out beforehand online, which they normally do then they will not be available.
 TBH It doesn’t concern us much.
 The pedestal just offers slightly improved views of Manhattan. and the crown offers little other than the chance to say “We did it”.

 If this is a “Must do” you will need to Book a Statue Cruise independently of your pass.
 This is the same for all Passes.

 This Cruise Also lands on Ellis Island which is a historical Gem.

 - Statue of Liberty and Ellis Island $ 18.50

 Hop On Hop Off Bus

 The Big Bus Hop-on Hop-off bus is a big-ticket item.
 This is often included in the example itinerary to inflate the value of the Pass.
 I would not consider $62 for 48hrs on the bus to be good value.
 But as it is included in the pass it’s definitely worth checking out.